decentraland/player-documentation/_posts/events/how-to-submit-an-event.md

 **Do I need a wallet to host an event?**

-Yes, you need to be signed in with a wallet to create an event.
+Yes, you need to sign in with a wallet to create an event.
 Read our guide to find out about [creating a wallet](https://docs.decentraland.org/player/blockchain-integration/get-a-wallet/).

 ### Event details